 Indonesians shocked by Trump, but still admire US values

-In this Thursday, Feb.
-23, 2017, Rudy Madanir, an English teacher, poses for a photo during an interview with The Associated Press in Jakarta, Indonesia, Thursday, Feb.
-23, 2017.
-Indonesians are by turns shocked and bemused by Donald Trump's volatile presidency, but many in the world's most populous Muslim nation say his personality and actions _ including his controversial travel ban _ haven't changed their positive view of the United States.
+" Indonesians are by turns shocked and bemused by Donald Trump's volatile presidency, but many in the world's most populous Muslim nation say his personality and actions " including his controversial travel ban " haven't changed their positive view of the United States.
+There is a reservoir of goodwill in Indonesia toward the U.S., which Indonesians often see as a beacon for values they hope will flourish in their own country.

 Discussions